[UPDATED: Oct 2020]

 For a non-technical mountain that only takes 2 days to climb (some have even done it in one day), Mount Kinabalu is notoriously expensive.
 This is mainly because you can’t go independently, i.e. without a guide.
 Independent travel is still a very alien concept to us Malaysians, and we generally assume that all tourists are rich, hence all these ridiculous mandatory charges, especially for international climbers.

-Here is a breakdown of what you have to pay to climb Mount Kinabalu (as of 2019):
+Here is a breakdown of what you have to pay to climb Mount Kinabalu (valid from 1st April 2020 – 31st March 2021):

 - Park entrance fee: RM3 (Malaysians) / RM15 (International)